Search: 394 results

 So David received them and assigned them to be officers over troops.
 Some of the descendants of Manasseh joined David when he was going to fight against Saul, accompanied by the Philistines.
 Even so, David was of no help to them, because the Philistine rulers were counseled to send him away.
 They told themselves, "He's going to go over to his master Saul at the cost of our heads."

-For at that time day by day there came to David to help him, until it was a great host, like the host of God.
+{Day in and day out} they came to David to help him until [there was] a great army, like the army of God.

 And of the children of Issachar, there were two hundred chiefs, men who had expert knowledge of the times and what it was best for Israel to do, and all their brothers were under their orders.

-Moreover they that were nigh them, even unto Issachar and Zebulun and Naphtali, brought bread on asses, and on camels, and on mules, and on oxen, and meat, meal, cakes of figs, and bunches of raisins, and wine, and oil, and oxen, and sheep abundantly: for there was joy in Israel.
+And also their relatives, as far as Issachar and Zebulun and Naphtali, brought food on donkeys, on camels, on mules, and on oxen--provisions of flour, cakes of figs, raisin cakes, wine and oil, cattle and sheep in abundance, for [there was] great joy in Israel.

 And David will go up, and all Israel, to Baalah, to the cities of the forests which were to Judah, to bring up from thence the ark of God Jehovah dwelling in the cherubims, which the name was called.

-And David was afraid of God that day, saying, How shall I bring the ark of God home to me?
+And David was afraid of God that day, saying, How shall I bring the ark of God to me?

 And David's name was honoured in all lands; and the Lord put the fear of him on all nations.